MariolaH/my-pseudocode/pseudocode.md

 ```

-STEP 1 Check groceries
+STEP 1 CHECK GROCERIES

-    Do I have all the ingredients?
+    Does Chef have all the ingredients?
         If True
             PROCEED
         IF False